jonesd/docker-presentation/slides.md

 waiting for connections on port 27017
 ```

-+ Notice that seems to be create a blank database at `/data/db/local` again...
++ Notice that the mongo daemon creates a blank database at `/data/db/local` again...

 &nbsp;